 How To Speed Up Wood Stain Drying Time?

 To speed up wood stain drying time, apply thin coats or increase the evaporation rate.

 Thin coats dry faster as there’s less solvent on the surface, so it evaporates faster.
 To increase the evaporation rate, increase the heat around the coating using a hairdryer (for 5 minutes only).

 But, it’s best to leave the wood stain dry naturally as the finish will become stronger and more durable.

 Water vs. Oil-Based Polyurethane

 You can use either water-based or oil-based polyurethane on a wood stain.
 Both will stick over stained wood and protect it from moisture, water, scratches, or other damage.
 However, water-based polyurethane will dry faster, but oil-based polyurethane will protect the wood better.

 For outdoor stained wood, use exterior polyurethane.

-It takes oil-based polyurethane 48 hours to dry fully (cure) over stained wood, while water-based poly cures within 24 hours.
+It takes oil-based polyurethane around 48-72 hours to dry fully (cure) over stained wood, while water-based poly cures within 24 hours.